georgewhewell/pyresponse/README.md

 API Concepts and Internals
 ==========
 **PureResponse Application Interface (PAINT)**
-PAINT is an interface to PureResponse which is accessed through the [Simple Object Access Protocol (SOAP)](http://en.wikipedia.org/wiki/SOAP).
+PAINT is an interface to PureResponse which is accessed through the [Simple Object Access Protocol](http://en.wikipedia.org/wiki/SOAP).
-Unlike a traditional SOAP implementation, all API calls are made to the same handler function which then dispatches calls internally to PureResponse.
-This means different calls are distinguished based on call data, which is why the handler expects a parameter identifying the bean type it is to act on, e.g. `bus_facade_campaign_list` and an action (or process) to perform, e.g. `create`.
+However, unlike in a traditional SOAP implementation, all calls are made to the same handler which then dispatches calls internally to PureResponse.
+This means different calls are distinguished based on parameters which specify what data to operate on and how to operate on it, e.g. `bus_facade_campaign_list` and `create`.
-Paraphrasing Core.make_request:

 ```python
 context = self.api_context or self.api_translator.null()
 bean = bean_type + '_' + bean_class